gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.update([other])

-    **Description**: Updates the dictionary with elements from another dictionary object or from an iterable of key-value pairs.
+    Updates the dictionary with elements from another dictionary object or from an iterable of key-value pairs.

 .. code-block:: python